google/yggdrasil-decision-forests/documentation/public/docs/hyperparameters.md

 -   **Type:** Categorical **Default:** false **Possible values:** true, false

 -   Control how the maximum training duration (if set) is applied.
-If false, the training stop when the time is used.
-If true, the size of the sampled datasets used train individual trees are adapted dynamically so that all the trees are trained in time.
+If false, the training stops when the time is used.
+If true, the size of the sampled datasets used to train individual trees are adapted dynamically so that all the trees are trained in time.

 #### [allow_na_conditions](https://github.com/google/yggdrasil-decision-forests/blob/main/yggdrasil_decision_forests/learner/decision_tree/decision_tree.proto)